 FIT's claim as AM-Guide is based on its technological leadership.
 We are regularly first adopters worldwide for innovative AM technologies, which we practically test and validate in the context of industrial additive production.
 The central question here is: To what extent do they offer our customers significant added value to our existing process spectrum?
-The current new additions, with an investment of EUR 6.75 million, are a plant for cold welding of SPEE3D and the new metal plant for the LPM process from Stratasys.
+The current new addition to our technology portfolio is a plant for cold welding of SPEE3D.
 In the area of post-processing, we are investing in a Quintus HIP system for heat treatment and in herding to improve the quality of the 3D printed components.

 As a result of the ongoing technological advances, our first production hall, which is the first in the world to specialize entirely in additive manufacturing processes, is rapidly becoming too small.
 The commissioning of the second factory building with a production area of about 4,500 m² and an investment volume of EUR 16.6 m considerably extends our AM Campus.
 Our customers benefit from these high capacities by adherence to delivery dates and the fast fulfilment of large order volumes.
 At the same time the company-owned Boarding House with 48 apartments will be opened.
 This is a special offer for employees who have further access routes as well as for customers and partners of FIT.

-Additive production with the established processes selective laser sintering (SLS or Laser Powder Bed Fusion pbf-lb/p) for plastics as well as laser melting (LM or Laser Powder Bed Fusion pbf-lb/m) and EBM for metal runs stable with high capacities.
+Additive production with the established processes selective laser sintering (SLS or Laser Powder Bed Fusion PBF-LB/P) for plastics as well as laser melting (LM or Laser Powder Bed Fusion PBF-LB/P) and electron beam melting (EBM or Electron Beam Powder Bed Fusion PBF-EB/M) for metal runs stable with high capacities.
 Therefore, FIT is now adding innovative new processes to its portfolio, whose advantages lie in large formats and significantly higher build-up rates.
 A total of EUR 16.6 million will be invested in the further development of the company.
 FIT is the first user to introduce GEFERTEC's WAAM 5-axis build-up welding process for large metal parts.
 The counterpart in the plastics sector is the new GDP system from Massivit.
 At the same time, the new administration building with workplaces for over 200 employees, the so-called "FIT tower", is put into operation.

 FIT AG is investing EUR 11.4 million in the world's first factory specifically designed for additive production, which will enable us to raise additive production to industrial scale.
 The FIT Factory is unique worldwide in terms of production capacity and automation technology.
 An entire floor is dedicated to the additives production of metal parts, so that FIT currently has the largest capacities in the metal sector.
 Another floor is dedicated to the additive production of plastic parts.
 At the same time FIT is awarded the business prize "Bayerns Best 50".